codacy/pulse-user-docs/USER-GUIDE.md

 ## API Key

-This is your organization's identification API key: `API-KEY`

-It will allow you to push events to Pulse.
+The API key identifies your organization and authorizes you to push events to Pulse.

 ## Pushing Data